reijndert/ardufoon/README.md

 A musicbox for your old Dutch telephone

 * Folder names from 01 to 10
-* Add 10 files to each folder
+* Add 10 files to each folder 001.mp3 to 010.mp3
-* Do not delete folder 99
+* Create a folder 99, do not delete it
 * Change volume with pushbutton
 * Play a song by dialing a number
 * Play a song by dialing folder number first and then songnumber within 4 seconds